vitorjordao/stupid-sql-clojure-edition/README.md

 # stupid-sql-clojure-edition
-This is my implementation of Stupid Database of Fabio Akita
+This is my implementation of Fabio Akita´s Stupid Database